ORNL/ReSolve/README.md

 ```

 ## Support
-For any questions or to report a bug please submit a [GitHub issue](https://github.com/ORNL/ReSolve/issues).
+For technical questions or to report a bug please submit a [GitHub issue](https://github.com/ORNL/ReSolve/issues).
+For non-technical issues please contact Kasia &#346;wirydowicz <kasia.swirydowicz@pnnl.gov> or Slaven Peles <peless@ornl.gov>.

 ## Authors and acknowledgment
-Primary authors of this project are Kasia &#346;wirydowicz <kasia.swirydowicz@pnnl.gov> and Slaven Peles <peless@ornl.gov>.
+Primary authors of this project are Kasia &#346;wirydowicz and Slaven Peles.

-ReSolve project would not be possible without significant contributions from (in alphabetic ortder):
+ReSolve project would not be possible without significant contributions from (in alphabetic order):
 - Maksudul Alam
 - Ryan Danehy
 - Nicholson Koukpaizan